 • Use one of the Legal outlines during the first and subsequent drafts of the document.

-• Then, during the final draft, force the outline to skip all first level numbers by demoting all first level items (e.g., change "1" to "1.1" with the demote arrow on the Outline property bar).
-You can select adjacent first-level items and use the demote button on the property bar to demote all of them at once.
+• Then, during the final draft, force the outline to skip all first level numbers by demoting all first level items (e.g., change "1" to "1.1" with the demote (arrow) button on the Outline property bar).
+You also can select multiple adjacent first-level items and use the demote button on the property bar to demote all of them at once.

 • Place the